 We really loved our tour of the Cotswolds.
 We had anywhere from 20 to 90 minutes at each stop to explore on our own.
 The drive was just as nice!
 As our guide navigated the tiny streets, he told us interesting tidbits about the region.
 We loved admiring all of the cottages and thatched roofs.
 The six-hour tour flew by!

 Note that Cotswolds Guided Tours now runs only private tours, where you have to pay per vehicle.
-There are a lot of other group tours to the Cotswolds, though, if you want to search around.
+There are a lot of other group tours to the Cotswolds, though, so here are some you can do instead.

 a pretty thatched roof house and garden